xavmcc3/image-encoding/meta/template.md

 Any output is stored in `data.txt` in the same directory.

 ## About
-Honestly I'm pretty proud of this shit 'cause it uses cool-ass python decorator functions so if I wanna add an encoding type I can just be like
+Honestly I'm pretty proud of this shit 'cause it uses cool-ass python decorator functions that took me hella long to figure out so if I wanna add an encoding type I can just be like
 ```py
 @process('description')
 def shitty_process():